Money & Drugs – Tracking What the U.S. Spends on Drugs

 What People Spend on Drugs

-The use of powerfully addictive stimulants like cocaine accounted for less than seven percent of those we surveyed, but they spent more than three times the amount of money on drugs every day than those who told us they’d missed substances like marijuana, opiates, or ecstasy.
-At more than $83 a day on average, a person who becomes dependent on cocaine could spend more than $16,000 over the course of their lifetime on obtaining the substance.
+Individuals who used addictive stimulants like cocaine accounted for less than 7% of those we surveyed, but they spent more than three times the amount of money on drugs every day than those who told us they’d missed substances like marijuana, opiates, or ecstasy.
+At more than $83 a day on average, a person who becomes dependent on cocaine could spend more than $16,000 throughout their lifetime on obtaining the substance.

 Prescription Drug Epidemic

-In 2015, spending on prescription drugs climbed 12 percent to a record high of $425 billion across the country.
-As spending and distribution have risen significantly over time, the misuse of prescription drugs in a non-medical capacity have also grown to record levels.
+In 2024, spending on prescription drugs reached a high of $805.9 billion across the country, which represented a 10.2% increase from 2023.
+As spending and distribution have risen significantly over time, the misuse of prescription drugs in a non-medical capacity has also grown to record levels.

 Prescription opiates including hydrocodone, oxycodone, and fentanyl are responsible for nearly half of U.S. opioid related deaths.
-Of these drugs, hydrocodone substances like Vicodin were the most common among those we surveyed, accounting for almost 48 percent of total opiate misuse.
-Oxycodone substances like Oxycontin and Percocet totaled more than a third of opiate misuse, while fentanyl substances accounted for less than three percent of total use.
+Of these drugs, hydrocodone substances like Vicodin were the most common among those we surveyed, accounting for almost 48% of total opiate misuse.
+Oxycodone substances like Oxycontin and Percocet totaled more than a third of opiate misuse, while fentanyl substances accounted for less than 3% of total use.

-Among those who told us they’d misused Benzodiazepines, which like opiates can be highly addictive, almost 48 percent reported using Xanax, compared to a third who acknowledged misusing Klonopin.
-Ativan and Valium each account for less than 10 percent of total Benzodiazepine use.
+Among those who told us they’d misused benzodiazepines, which can be highly addictive like opiates, almost 48% reported using Xanax compared to a third who acknowledged misusing Klonopin.
+Ativan and Valium each account for less than 10% of total benzodiazepine use.

 What People Are Spending Each Day